 Most breast cancers are carcinomas.
 This is a type of breast cancer.
 These cancers start in the cells that line organs and tissues.
 In fact, breast cancers are often a type of carcinoma called adenocarcinoma, which starts in cells that make glands (glandular tissue).
 Breast adenocarcinomas start in the ducts (the milk ducts) or ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Does cancer show up in routine blood tests?

 - Does breast cancer show up in blood work?

-- Does lung cancer show up in blood work?
+- Does hiv show up in routine blood tests?